 What are the levels in SAFe?

-SAF’e basic structure contains three or four levels depending on the specific needs of the company.
+SAFe basic structure contains three or four levels depending on the specific needs of the company.
 They are portfolio, program and team levels.
 The 4.0 SAFe that has arrived this January has introduced the fourth optional level, called the Value Stream that should be applied in companies with over 120 people working on heavy software systems.
 In teams of 50-125 people (as it was in our case) the three-level structure is more convenient.

 Let’s imagine that we have to enhance the e-commerce application aimed at selling books.
-The current functionality of the app is very simple: the customer uses the Search bar to find the book he or she needs and orders it.
-When the book arrives to the warehouse, manager notifies the customer and he/she collects it from the warehouse.
+The current functionality of the app is very simple: the customer uses the search bar to find the book he or she needs and orders it.
+When the book arrives at the warehouse, manager notifies the customer and he/she collects it from the warehouse.
 Apparently, the app is too simple to be competitive on the market.
 We need to strengthen it adding some more features that will make it more attractive.

 As for our website, the functional epics shall be the following: